Hierosoft/nopackage/readme.md

 with different versions.
-It will be enabled automatically if the program is usually `--multi-version` when installed manually, such as Blender (If you're installing Blender manually for some other reason, there is no penalty--`--multi-version` simply makes a separate shortcut icon that says the version in the caption after the name of the program).
+It will be enabled automatically if the program is usually `--multi-version` when installed manually, such as Blender (If you're installing Blender manually for some other reason, there is no penalty--in that case, `--multi-version` simply makes a separate shortcut icon that says the version in the caption after the name of the program).

 #### sc_name
 The `sc_name` is the package named (named `sc_name` since it is also the